Sumatra: History

 By the year 692, the Melayu Kingdom was absorbed by Srivijaya.

-Srivijaya influence waned in the 11th century year 1025 after being defeated by the Chola Empire in southern India.
-By the end of the 12th century Srivijaya had been reduced to a small kingdom, and its dominant role in South Sumatra with the last king ratu Sekekhummong.
-At the same time, the spread of Islam in Indonesia occurred gradually and indirectly, starting from the western regions of Indonesia such as the Sumatra area which became the first place for the spread of Islam in the archipelago then Java to the eastern regions of Indonesia, Sulawesi and Maluku.
+Srivijaya's influence waned in the 11th century, specifically in the year 1025, after suffering defeat at the hands of the Chola Empire in southern India By the end of the 12th century, Srivijaya had been reduced to a kingdom, and its dominant role in South Sumatra ended with the last king, Ratu Sekekhummong, who founded the milestone of Kepaksian Sekala Brak in the 13th century AD with the Dalom building.
+At the same time, the spread of Islam in Indonesia occurred gradually and indirectly, starting from the western regions such as the Sumatra area which became the first place for the spread of Islam in the archipelago, then Java, then to the eastern regions of Indonesia, Sulawesi and Maluku.
 The island of Sumatra is also an area in the archipelago that received the spread of Islam first compared to other islands or other areas.
 The island of Sumatra became the first area to receive the spread of Islam because of the position of the island of Sumatra which is close to the Malacca strait.
 The initial process of Islamization related to trade and also the formation of the kingdom.
-Islam entered Sumatra through pious Arabs and Indian traders in the 6th and 7th centuries AD.
+Islam entered Sumatra through pious Arabs and Tamil traders in the 6th and 7th centuries AD.
 At the beginning and end of the 13th century the formation of the kingdom, the king of the Samudra kingdom had converted to Islam.
 Marco Polo visited the island in 1292, and his fellow Italian Odoric of Pordenone in 1321.